openshift/enhancements/README.md

 have a centralized place to describe OKD enhancements via an actionable design proposal.

-Enhancements may take multiple releases to ultimately complete.
+Enhancements may take multiple releases to ultimately complete and thus provide the basis of a community roadmap.
 Enhancements may be filed from anyone in the community, but require consensus from domain specific project maintainers in order to implement and accept into the release.

 ## Is My Thing an Enhancement?

 A rough heuristic for an enhancement is anything that:

-- impacts how a cluster is operated
+- impacts how a cluster is operated including addition or removal of significant capabilities
 - impacts upgrade/downgrade
 - needs significant effort to complete
 - requires consensus/code across multiple domains/repositories